 If you start early, say 07:00 or 08:00 am for Jasper National Park from Edmonton, you will arrive in time in Jasper for some outdoor activities.

 Starting from Edmonton you will cross small towns in Alberta, after every hour.
 They are perfect for a rest stop.
-These small towns have service towns with food, gas stations and small museums.
+These small towns have service towns with food, gas stations, and small museums.

 The first stop after an hour’s drive from Edmonton is Entwistle, followed by Edson (in another hour) and then finally Hinton.
 Hinton is one hour away from Jasper and its a great option for accommodation during busy summer months.

 Entwistle is a small hamlet in Alberta, with a population of little over 500.
-It is about 95 kilometres west of Edmonton on the Yellowhead Highway.
+It is about 95 kilometers west of Edmonton on the Yellowhead Highway.
 The exact location for Entwistle at the Yellowhead Highway intersection with Highway 22/Highway 16A.